Williamarvin/FlowLingo/replit.md

 ## Overview

 MandarinMaster is a comprehensive Chinese language learning platform that provides interactive tools for studying Mandarin.
 The application features a complete progress tracking system with user levels, XP points, streak tracking, and adaptive difficulty.
-Key features include text generation with click-to-translate, AI-powered conversations that adapt to user level, universal media reader (PDF, video, audio, images), vocabulary management with spaced repetition, initial assessment testing, and enhanced progressive practice sessions with mandatory retry system and adaptive difficulty adjustment.
+Key features include text generation with click-to-translate, AI-powered conversations that adapt to user level, voice translator with instant Mandarin-to-English translation, universal media reader (PDF, video, audio, images), vocabulary management with spaced repetition, initial assessment testing, and enhanced progressive practice sessions with mandatory retry system and adaptive difficulty adjustment.
 Built as a full-stack web application with a React frontend and Express backend using PostgreSQL for complete data persistence.

 ### Recent Updates (December 2025)
+- **Voice Translator Feature**: Added real-time Mandarin speech-to-text translation
+  - Press microphone button to speak in Mandarin Chinese
+  - Automatic translation after 2 seconds of silence
+  - Displays Chinese characters, pinyin pronunciation, and English translation
+  - Play pronunciation button for each translation with OpenAI TTS
+  - Translation history shows all previous translations in session
+  - Uses OpenAI GPT-4o for accurate translation and pinyin generation
 - **Practice Progress Persistence**: Implemented database storage for practice progress
   - Progress now persists across page navigation and browser refreshes
   - Current question position (e.g., 3/10) is saved and restored when returning to practice